The Jerusalem Post: Agron family

 Gershon Agron founded the newspaper and served as its editor until he went into public service.
-One of his early reporters was his nephew Martin Agronsky, who would later become a famous American political journalist.
-Agronsky left the paper after only a year; he felt he had been hired out of nepotism and didn't like this, wanting to earn his jobs.
-Agron's son Dani Agron also worked for the newspaper, serving as its business manager in the 1970s, while his wife Ethel wrote for Hadassah Magazine.
-Martin Agronsky's son Jonathan Agronsky also became a journalist in the United States.
+One of his early reporters was his nephew Martin Agronsky, who later became a famous American political journalist.
+Agronsky left the paper after only a year.
+He felt he had been hired out of nepotism and didn't like this, wanting to earn his jobs.

+Agron's son Dani Agron worked for the newspaper, serving as its business manager in the 1970s, while his wife Ethel wrote for Hadassah Magazine.
+Martin Agronsky's son Jonathan Agronsky became a journalist in the United States.